-The general perception is that a maritime lawyer is someone that does something that involves ships.
+The general perception is that a maritime lawyer is someone that who only does something that involves ships.

 By and large this perception is right, but the ambit of maritime law and a maritime lawyer extends beyond the ships and well onto the shore.